 It’s helpful in noisy environments, such as a gym, to block out distractions and allow you to focus on your music.
 ANC also reduces the need to reduce the volume to drown out background noise, potentially protecting your hearing.
 However, ANC is imperfect, and some noise may still leak in.
 But trust me, exercising is much better with it.

 Overall, ANC can provide a more immersive listening experience and help reduce distractions during workouts.

 Bass Booster for Those Who Love More Bass Sound

 I don’t know about you, but I love having extra bass pumping in my headphones during an intense workout.
 Some models, such as the Beats Studio3 Wireless Over-Ear Headphones, have bass-boosting options for exactly that purpose.

-So if you want a thump in your ears, go for headphones with bass boost.
+So, if you want a thump in your ears, go for headphones with a bass boost.

 Different Exercises Might Fit Different Headphones

 When looking to make a headphones purchase, what types of exercise or working out do you do?
 And, based on what we discussed above concerning the features of each, what kind of headphones would work best for you?

 For example, the over-ear headphones are heavier and bigger than other options, so they might not be a good option for you when going for a run (even though I use them for that, some might not want that weight).